 General Refund Policy

-The Kaplan GRE prep packages generally range in price from around $450 up to $1,200 depending on what format of class and level of access you want.
+The Kaplan GRE prep packages generally range in price from around $450 up to $2,300 depending on what type of course format you want and whether or not you need tutoring.

 Do the Kaplan prep courses come with books?